derkan/go-radix/README.md

 =========

 Provides the `radix` package that implements a [radix tree](http://en.wikipedia.org/wiki/Radix_tree).
-The package provides a single `Tree` implementation and thread Safe `ConcurrentTree` implementation on top of it, optimized for sparse nodes optimized for sparse nodes.
+The package provides a single `Tree` implementation and thread safe `ConcurrentTree` implementation on top of it, optimized for sparse nodes.

 As a radix tree, it provides the following:
  * O(k) operations.
 In many cases, this can be faster than a hash table since